MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 #### Exchange on-premises

-Use the Get-MessageTrackingLog cmdlet to search for message delivery information stored in the message tracking log.
+Use the `Get-MessageTrackingLog` cmdlet to search for message delivery information stored in the message tracking log.
+Here's an example:

 ```powershell
 Get-MessageTrackingLog -Server Mailbox01 -Start "03/13/2018 09:00:00" -End "03/15/2018 17:00:00" -Sender "john@contoso.com"